mijdavis2/docker-nu-atlantis/README.md

 While atlantis supports any terraform version at runtime, this image uses explicit terraform and terragrunt versions to ensure compatibility.

+To override the terraform or terragrunt version in a hybrid scenario, see documentation for [tfenv] and [tgenv] respectively.
+Using `.terraform-version` and `.terragrunt-version` files will ensure the appropriate versions of each are installed and used where desired.

 #### Terraform 0.13